Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudkms-v1/readme.md

 Updates the KeyAccessJustificationsPolicyConfig for a given organization, folder, or project.
 */
 await gapi.client.cloudkms.organizations.updateKajPolicyConfig({name: 'name'});

 /*
-Returns the AutokeyConfig for a folder or project.
-*/
-await gapi.client.cloudkms.projects.getAutokeyConfig({name: 'name'});

-/*
 Gets the KeyAccessJustificationsPolicyConfig for a given organization, folder, or project.